sktime/elections/provisions/elections-council.md

 1. Formal requirements

-    i. candidates must be eligible to [marrov: sentence seems incomplete?]
+    i. candidates must be eligible to vote

     ii. candidates must have registered in time